UNH-ROV/ROV-006/README.md

 See the man pages for usage.

 These are the steps I took.
 They likely WON'T apply to other systems.
-1. On ROV start the usbipd (I'm sorry): `usbipd`
+1. `uspipd` On ROV, start usbipd (I'm sorry)
-2. On ROV list usb devices: `usbip list -l`
+2. `usbip list -l` On ROV, list usb devices
-3. On ROV, choose a device from the list and bind usb device: `usbip bind -b <busid>`
+3. `usbip bind -b <busid>` On ROV, choose a device from the list and bind usb device.
-4. On station: `modprobe vhci-hcd`
+4. `modprobe vhci-hcd` On station
-5. On station mount the usb: `/usr/lib/linux-tools/$(uname -r)/usbip attach -r 192.168.0.15 -b 1-1.5
+5. `/usr/lib/linux-tools/$(uname -r)/usbip attach -r 192.168.0.15 -b 1-1.5` On station, mount the usb